f4exb/sdrdaemon/README.md

  - Airspy library (https://github.com/airspy/host/tree/master/libairspy) for Airspy support
  - BladeRF library (https://github.com/Nuand/bladeRF/tree/master/host) for BladeRF support
  - supported hardware
- - Python with Zero-MQ support to use the provided control script
  - A computer or embedded device such as the Raspberry Pi 2 to which you connect the hardware.

 For the latest version, see https://github.com/f4exb/SDRdaemon